fdrgsp/cali/README.md

 - **Calcium Metrics**: amplitude, frequency, and other per-ROI metrics.
 - **Calcium and Inferred Spikes Bursts**: burst metrics based on calcium peaks and inferred spikes.
 - **Correlation Metrics**:
-  - pairwise Pearson correlation on calcium traces and inferred spike traces,
+  - pairwise Pearson correlation on calcium traces and inferred spike traces
   - jitter synchrony and max-lag cross-correlation on inferred spikes.
 - **Stimulated vs Non-Stimulated Analysis** (for `Evoked Activity`): visualize and compare metrics between stimulated and non-stimulated ROIs.